Skip content

 • When needed, we offer supportive housing if you’re participating in one of our outpatient programs.

-If you are looking for addiction treatment services in Florida or near you, Centric Behavioral Health Can help.
+If you are looking for addiction treatment services in Florida or near you, Centric Behavioral Health can help.
 If you’d like to learn more about our inpatient drug rehab centers, contact us today.

-Centric Behavioral Health is dedicated to helping others.
-Our mission is to connect those who contact us with our trusted treatment programs around the country.
 Contact us today to learn more about our expert programs and how we can help you find long-term healing today.